Reference

 Ownership

-• doesn’t take or share the ownership of metrics or its sessions field; they may be safely deallocated after the function returns
+• doesn’t take or share the ownership of the provided buffers; they may be safely deallocated after the function returns

-int roc_receiver_decoder_push(roc_receiver_decoder *decoder, roc_interface iface, const roc_packet *packet)
+int roc_receiver_decoder_push_packet(roc_receiver_decoder *decoder, roc_interface iface, const roc_packet *packet)

 Write packet to decoder.

 The user should iteratively push all delivered packets to appropriate interfaces.
-They will be later consumed by roc_receiver_decoder_pop().
+They will be later consumed by roc_receiver_decoder_pop_frame().

 Parameters